dillydill123/inventory-setups/README.md

 ![Fuzzy Difference Filtering](readme_images_and_gifs/fuzzy_filtering.gif)

 There is a configuration option to set all slots to fuzzy when creating new setups.

-**NOTE:** Fuzzy filtering replaced the previous system of variation differences.
-Previously through variation differences, all items were considered "fuzzy" by default.
-This is the **opposite** of the fuzzy filter.

 ##### Unordered Highlighting